betseyw15/events.en/help/experience-manager-gems/gems2024/aem-authoring-and-edge-delivery.md

 ---
 # Webinar Date: March 13th, 2024

-This webinar has been completed - please watch the recording below.
+This webinar has been completed - please view the recording below.

 ## Getting started with AEM Authoring and Edge Delivery Services